imandreans/Rock-Paper-Scissors-Prediction/README.md

 ## Objective
 The creator of this dataset used a green screen to remove the background easily and take the hand pose only.
 How does the model classify input with differences, like position and size of hand pose?
 # Data Augmentation
-Using Data Augmentation to make changes to training data.
-That way, the model can be used to predict a variety of different images.
+Use Data Augmentation to make changes to training data.
+That way, the model can be used to predict a variety of images.
 | Before | After |
 | ----------- | ------ |
 | ![00nKV8oHuTGi20gq](https://github.com/imandreans/Rock-Paper-Scissors-Prediction/assets/69078720/224b0c39-2182-4ea4-93c1-cc2e3f762632)|![zoom-skewed-flip 1](https://github.com/imandreans/Rock-Paper-Scissors-Prediction/assets/69078720/2be3c28b-d161-4a3b-a370-048ee2a48162)|
 # Modeling
 The convolutional Neural Network (CNN) is used to classify rock-paper-scissors hand pose.
-CNN has layers called convolutional layers to get a pattern from the input image.
+CNN has convolutional layers to get a pattern from the input image.
 This pattern is called feature maps.

 ![conv_layer1](https://github.com/imandreans/Rock-Paper-Scissors-Prediction/assets/69078720/f5992d04-e15a-4fc4-bc5d-56e6af15984d)

-But, instead of using a Fully connected layer, this CNN model uses Global Max Pooling to prevent overfitting by getting the maximum pixel value from each feature map and sending it directly to the output layer.
+But, instead of a Fully connected layer, this CNN model uses Global Max Pooling to prevent overfitting by getting the maximum pixel value from each feature map and sending it directly to the output layer.
 Another layer is global average pooling, which takes the average pixel value of each feature map.

-Lastly, to get a model with good performance, the model checkpoint is used to get the desirable model based on the metric that is monitored.
-The model with a great metric score compared to the model from the previous method will be saved.
+Lastly, to get a model with good performance, the model checkpoint is used to get the desirable model.
+The model with a great monitored metric score compared to the model from the previous method will be saved.

 # Result
 ## Training Performance